Apollo: Musical contests

 Once Pan had the audacity to compare his music with that of Apollo and to challenge the god of music to a contest.
 The mountain-god Tmolus was chosen to umpire.
 Pan blew on his pipes, and with his rustic melody gave great satisfaction to himself and his faithful follower, Midas, who happened to be present.
 Then, Apollo struck the strings of his lyre.
 It was so beautiful that Tmolus at once awarded the victory to Apollo, and everyone was pleased with the judgement.
 Only Midas dissented and questioned the justice of the award.
 Apollo did not want to suffer such a depraved pair of ears any longer, and caused them to become the ears of a donkey.

-Contest with Marsyas

-Marsyas was a satyr who was punished by Apollo for his hubris.
-He had found an aulos on the ground, tossed away after being invented by Athena because it made her cheeks puffy.
-Athena had also placed a curse upon the instrument, that whoever would pick it up would be severely punished.
-When Marsyas played the flute, everyone became frenzied with joy.
-This led Marsyas to think that he was better than Apollo, and he challenged the god to a musical contest.
-The contest was judged by the Muses, or the nymphs of Nysa.
-Athena was also present to witness the contest.